Last Will and Testament Template, Free Download 2026

 Store Securely and Inform Your Executor

-Store the original will in a fireproof safe, safe deposit box, or with your estate-planning attorney.
+Store the original will in a fireproof safe, safe deposit box, or with your estate-planning attorney, and save a last will PDF copy for secure digital backup.
 Inform your executor of the will's location and provide them with copies.
 Do not store the only original in a safe deposit box that cannot be accessed without a court order after your death.
 Many probate courts also offer will-filing services for a nominal fee.

 | Feature | Free Template | Custom (AI or Attorney) |